sebastiangreger/kirby3-commentions/README.md

 ### Comment form fields

 By default, only an optional name field and a textarea for the comment are shown.
-To modify, add this array to `site/config/config.php` and remove only the undesired field names:
+To modify, add this array to `site/config/config.php` and remove the undesired field names (the form is rendered to only include the fields present in this array):

 ```php
 'sgkirby.commentions.formfields' => [